‘Brilliant’ man who was an inventor of the calculator dies

 Another former TI colleague and friend, Ed Millis, said, “Jerry did the circuit design on this thing in three days, and if he was ever around, he’d lean over and say, ‘and nights.'”

 Merryman told NPR’s “All Things Considered” in 2013, “It was late 1965 and Jack Kilby, my boss, presented the idea of a calculator.
 He called some people in his office.
-He says, we’d like to have some sort of computing device, perhaps to replace the slide ruler.
+He says, we’d like to have some sort of computing device, perhaps to replace the slide rule.
 It would be nice if it were as small as this little book that I have in my hand.”

 Merryman added, “Silly me, I thought we were just making a calculator, but we were creating an electronic revolution.”